Stability-AI/StableCascade/readme.md

 Furthermore, the model is also accessible in the diffusers 🤗 library.
 You can find the documentation and usage [here]().
 #### ControlNet
-This [notebook](inference/controlnet.ipynb) shows how to use ControlNets that were trained by us or yourself.
+This [notebook](inference/controlnet.ipynb) shows how to use ControlNets that were trained by us or how to use one that you trained yourself for Stable Cascade.
 With this release, we provide the following ControlNets:
 - Inpainting / Outpainting

 <p align="center">